EfeDemircelik/DSA210-Project/README.md

 ## Hypothesis
 * Null Hypothesis (H₀): There is no significant correlation between daily returns of BIST100 and CSI300 Index.
 * Alternative Hypothesis (H₁): There is a significant correlation between the daily returns of BIST100 and CSI300 Index.

+### Sub-Period Analysis
+* Null Hypothesis (H₀): There is no correlation between BIST100 and CSI300 daily returns in any of the three periods: Pre-Covid (2017-2019), Covid (2020-2021), Post-Covid (2022,2024).
+* Alternative Hypothesis (H₁): There is a significant correlation between BIST100 and CSI300 daily returns in at least one of the periods.